Man United dumped out of League Cup by Newcastle, Arsenal lose at West Ham

+Joe Willock's solo run and stunning finish then drew the sting from any chance of a United fightback on the hour mark.
 Aaron Ramsdale was handed a rare start since he was dropped in favour of David Raya, but it was a night to forget for the Arsenal goalkeeper.
-Ben White beat Ramsdale to Bowen’s dangerous in-swinging corner but could only head into his own net after 16 minutes.

 Odegaard grabbed a consolation deep into stoppage time, but it was too little, too late as Arsenal's 30-year wait to win the League Cup goes on.Liverpool had to see off a spirited effort from Bournemouth and appalling weather conditions as Storm Ciaran swept in at the Vitality Stadium.But Darwin Nunez came off the bench to win the tie with a spectacular dipping strike from outside the box.